reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
 Sidenote for journalists, writers, publishers: If you’re reading this, rest easy.
 It’s been a rough decade (to the detriment of all) but the era of clickbait is quickly coming to a close.
 We’re turning the entire incentive structure upside down.
-Soon, you’ll be able to get paid a meaningful amount per read.
+Soon, you’ll be able to get paid a meaningful amount <em>per read</em>.
 Think: nickels, dimes, even quarters, depending on length and quality, instead of the current nightmare where you get a fraction of a fraction of a penny per click.
 </p>

 <p>